copiousfreetime/try-them-all/posts/00_init.md

 is to explicitly commit to working on things to improve dojo4.
 I've decided to spend my time working on this project and writing about it.

 The journey is the goal.
-I'm not looking to come to a arrive at a specific conclusion, just learn along the way and see what happens.
+I'm not looking to arrive at a specific conclusion, just learn along the way and see what happens.

 This will be done by implementing roughly the same web application in a variety of different approaches.
 I'll be using different application stacks for